DEFRA/epr-backend/CONTRIBUTING.md

 nvm use
 ```

-### Secrets
+### Environment variables

-Certain secrets are required to run this repository, to ensure these are safeguarded we use [Docker Compose Secrets](https://docs.docker.com/compose/how-tos/use-secrets/) during local development.
+Certain environment variables are required to run this repository, some of which are secrets.
+To ensure these are safeguarded we use [Docker Compose Secrets](https://docs.docker.com/compose/how-tos/use-secrets/) during local development.

-To configure these, please complete the following actions:
+#### Secrets

-1. Obtain the necessary secret values from a team member
+The following environment variables are considered secrets.
+You must get their values from a team member.

-2. Create the following Env Var(s):
+- `GOVUK_NOTIFY_API_KEY` : optional, needed if you plan to test email sending locally.
+You can provide any value if you don't plan to test email sending.

+#### Other environment-variables

+> ![IMPORTANT]
+> A full set of essential non-secret environment variables for this project can be found in the `cdp-app-config` repository.
+> The most updated configuration will always be the one there.

+These environment variables are needed if you want to test authenticated endpoints:

+- `ADMIN_UI_ENTRA_CLIENT_ID`: optional, needed if you plan to test the Entra tokens locally
+- `SERVICE_MAINTAINER_EMAILS`: optional, needed if you need to authenticate Entra tokens locally

+And these are used as feature flags.
+You need to set to `true` explicitly:

+- `FEATURE_FLAG_SUMMARY_LOGS`
+- `FEATURE_FLAG_FORMS_DATA_MIGRATION`
-   - `export GOVUK_NOTIFY_API_KEY=AskTeamMemberForSecretValue`
+- `FEATURE_FLAG_LOG_FILE_UPLOADS_FROM_FORMS`

+A number of other useful env vars (`AUDIT_ENABLED`, `LOG_LEVEL`, etc) can be found by inspecting `config.js`.

 3. Optionally [persist these Env Vars in your CLI environment](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables)

+The `.envrc` file is automatically excluded from source control.
+You are encouraged to keep your environment variables in it.

 > [!NOTE]
 > Docker Compose secrets cannot be accidentally exposed via `process.env`